Skip to Main Content

 Refining Results

-You can refine your results using the options in the Refine Results column.
+You can refine your results using the options by clicking the "All Filters" button below the search bar

 • Results can be filtered by source types, such as Academic Journals, Magazines, or Newspapers, by clicking the checkboxes next to the desired source type.

-• To limit results to peer reviewed titles, simply select the "Scholarly (Peer Reviewed) Journals" button.
+• To limit results to peer-reviewed titles, simply select the Peer Reviewed button.

 • You can limit results to only those available in full text by selecting "Full Text."
-Please remember, this is only searching one database, or one vendor.
+Please remember, this is only searching one database or one vendor.
 McKee Library provides a "Get Full Text" button for all items not held in that database.
 This button quickly searches all library holdings for the item.
-If the item is not located, you can request the material for free through interlibrary loan.
+You can request the material for free through interlibrary loan if the item is not located.

 Show More